westurner/creator-docs/content/en-us/education/support/designing-studio-templates.md

 One benefit of templates is they can provide students a **curated** set of assets to work with, such as 3D models or scripts.
 This can be a great alternative to having students create their own assets, which can be time consuming, or using models from the Toolbox.

 Premade assets can also be a part of lesson plans.
-Such as challenging students to create apply urban planning to design a city, or perhaps debug a set of scripts.
+Such as challenging students to apply urban planning to design a city, or perhaps debug a set of scripts.

 <GridContainer numColumns="2">
   <figure>